How Schools Across America Are Struggling With AI Deepfakes

 That was 30-something years ago.
 Now, schools are being forced to develop emergency response plans in case sexually explicit images of students or teachers generated by artificial intelligence (AI) pop up on social media.

-In two separate cases, school principals were seen or heard spewing racist, violent language against black students.
+In two separate cases, school principals were seen or heard in recordings spewing racist, violent language against black students.
 Both were AI-generated deepfakes—one was produced by students and the other was made by a disgruntled athletic director who later was arrested.

 Deepfakes are defined as “non-consensually AI-generated voices, images, or videos that are created to produce sexual imagery, commit fraud, or spread misinformation,” according to a nonprofit group focused on AI regulation.

-As education leaders scramble to set policy to mitigate the damage of deepfakes—and as state legislators work to criminalize such malicious acts specific to schools or children—the technology to combat AI tools that can replicate a person’s image and voice doesn’t yet exist, says Andrew Buher, founder and managing director of the Opportunity Labs nonprofit research organization.
+As education leaders scramble to set policy to mitigate the damage of deepfakes—and as state legislators work to criminalize such malicious acts specific to schools or children—the technology to combat AI tools that can replicate a person’s image and voice doesn’t yet exist, according to Andrew Buher, founder and managing director of the Opportunity Labs nonprofit research organization.

 Legislation Targets Deepfakes

 On Sept.
-29, California Gov. Gavin Newsom signed into law a bill criminalizing AI-generated child porn.
-It’s now a felony in the Golden State to possess, publish, or pass along images of individuals under the age of 18 simulating sexual conduct.There are similar new laws in New York, Illinois, and Washington State.
+29, California Gov. Gavin Newsom signed into law a bill criminalizing AI-generated child pornography.
+It’s now a felony in the Golden State to possess, publish, or pass along images, including AI-generated images, of people under the age of 18 simulating sexual conduct.

 At the national level, Sen. Ted Cruz (R-Texas) has proposed the Take It Down Act, which would criminalize the “intentional disclosure of nonconsensual intimate visual depictions.”